amit-upadhyay-IT/androidsecurity.github.io/_posts/2016-11-24-certificate-pinning-in-android.md

     .build();
 ```

-And sure enough, if you run your code again everything should work as expected but with an added bonus.
-Our code is now checking that the certificate of the host matches with the one we're expecting.
-And if it doens't, it will refuse to make a request.
+And sure enough, if you run your code again everything should work as expected
+but with an added bonus.
+Our code is now checking that the certificate of the
+host matches with the one we're expecting.
+And if it doesn't, it will refuse to make a request.

 A proxy would then return a message saying: `No request was made.
 Possibly the SSL certificate was rejected.`.